 4. lunch before chemo with our great friends the Sharpes and their 5 amazing kiddos at Chick fil a

-5. listening to acoustic guitar Pandora while talking with my wife
+5. listening to acoustic guitar Pandora

 So there the goods out weigh the gripes.
 Sometimes its great to just have a little perspective.
 Life will always have the Spring Forwards and the Fall Backs, but we have to keep the positives.
 I could sit and complain all day about my metallic mouth or the nausea OR I could laugh it off and know that I am getting healed.